santhosh7403/realword-app-leptos-axum/README_DATABASE.md

 In that, 'postgres:mysecretpassword' string is the username & password used to connect and '@localhost' is the hostname of the DB server where postgres is running listening on default port 5432.
 In case of a different port, you need to explicitly add it like this '@localhost:5444' where 5444 is the port number .
 And the last parameter 'postgres' string is the database name.

 So, adjust the DATABASE_URL to reflect the correct parameters of your postgres instance.
+Then proceed to the 'Setup Database' below.

 # Postgres in a container.